(You are now charged just for the deposit. For pricing consult the tab below.)

 See the amazing ruins of the Basilica of Maxentius, the Arch of Constantine, the Arch of Titus with the Jewish Menorah depicted on the inside, the Temple of Julius Caesar and the House of the Vestal Vergins.
 Hear the cheer of the crowds as victorious generals marched their army along the Via Sacra, the sacred way leading up to Capitol Hill.
 From the top of the hill, take in the breathtaking view over the most famous archeological area in the world.

-For a more in-depth experience, I suggest spending a bit more time exploring this area, and to climb to the top of Palatine Hill, the site where Rome was originally founded, and where the Roman emperors used to live.
+For a more in-depth experience, I suggest to spend a bit more time exploring this area, and to climb to the top of Palatine Hill, the site where Rome was originally founded, and where the Roman emperors used to live.
 The sheer grandeur of the former imperial palace is mind-boggling, even if just the ruins stay as a reminder of the city’s past splendour.
 Palatine Hill also offers sweeping views of the city and of the Circus Maximus, the race-track where chariot races took place.
 Allow about 1-1,5 hrs to visit the Palatine Hill.

 If you wish to really understand how Rome developed over the centuries, getting built layer upon layer, let me take you to the underground excavations of San Clemente church, a 10 minutes walk from the Colosseum.
 Here, you’ll feel like you just stepped into a time-elevator, taking you back in history with every step you take: we’ll get down to about 40 feet under street-level to explore the ancient Roman buildings on top of which the early Christian church was built, to be replaced later by the medieval church we see today.
 Allow about 1 hour to visit San Clemente.